 A pair of profiles of Tiffany which appeared in 1912 are noticeably consistent in the details they offer:

 "Mr. Tiffany’s education has been entirely along the lines of art.
 He studied applied arts with the world-famous house of Tiffany and Co., of which family he is a member.
-The celebrated artist John LaFarge was his mentor in his study of color schemes, after which he took a course with Adrian Pottier in order to acquire a knowledge of all the details of decorative art which he would need in later years.
+The celebrated artist John LaFarge was his mentor in his study of color schemes, after which he took a course with Adrian Pottier in order to acquire a knowledge of all the details of decorative art which he would need in later years.and

 After Mr. Tiffany had completed his studies along these lines he entered the warerooms of C.H.
 George so that he could study stuffs and fabrics, and then he went to Europe, where he acquired a thorough intimacy with rare tapestries and hangings, and a general knowledge of art that is possessed by few living Americans.